 The following description is meant as a guide to help you decide which trip most suits your desires and abilities.
 These descriptions are not intended as comprehensive itineraries and are subject to change.

-This trip is at the beautiful June Lake on the eastern side of the Sierra Nevada mountains.
+This trip is a work in progress, and will be in either the Sierra Nevada Mountains or the San Bernardino Mountains.
 Your days will be a mix of recreation and relaxation.
-Some of the activities might include kayaking on a nearby lake, day hikes in the Ansel Adams Wilderness area, swimming in the lake and much more.
-With a diverse range of activities and scenery, June Lake OA provides a perfect backdrop for you to get to know your fellow classmates.
+Some of the activities might include kayaking, day hikes, swimming in the lake, and much more.
+With a diverse range of activities and scenery, Lake OA provides a perfect backdrop for you to get to know your fellow classmates.
 At the end of each day, you’ll return to camp cook dinner and to enjoy good food, conversation and games back at the campground.
 The memories gained on this trip will truly last a lifetime.

 Community Engagement Component